 Pipes shall be laid at a grade that reduces the potential for sediment build-up.
-Where gradients are less than 0.5%:
+Where gradients are less than 0.5%: The velocity shall be checked at half the 50% AEP design event flow:

 - (a) For trapped drains, the minimum velocity shall be 0.75 m/s at half the 50% AEP design event flow, and noting: - (i) That a trapped drain is considered as one where influent passes through a sump or sediment trap before entering the drain. - (b) For non-trapped drains, the minimum velocity shall be 0.9 m/s. - (c) Velocities as low as 0.6 m/s may be considered in areas with flat terrain on special application.